The charity was founded in 2018 in memory of Mark Knapp, a much-loved husband and father of 2 young children, who died very suddenly and unexpectedly.

 We hope that our experiences of navigating the stormy waters of grief together can help others who find themselves walking this challenging path.

 The charity is a way for us to help other families take opportunities that were missed for us, by providing memory boxes and supporting materials to acute hospitals and hospices, which can be given to children and their families following a loss.
-We can also consider applications to fund training for professional staff in supporting bereaved children

 If you would like to help us with our aim to supply memory boxes, support staff through better training and funding memory making experiences for bereaved families, we would love to hear from you.